Clad3815/ai-function-helper/tests/api_responses.md

       "activities": [
         {
           "time": "10:00",
-          "activity": "Visit teamLab Borderless",
+          "activity": "Visit the Edo-Tokyo Museum",
-          "description": "Immerse yourself in a digital art museum showcasing cutting-edge technology and art" },
+          "description": "Learn about the history and culture of Tokyo from the Edo period to the present."
+        },
         {
           "time": "14:00",
-          "activity": "Explore Odaiba",
+          "activity": "Explore TeamLab Borderless",
-          "description": "Visit the futuristic artificial island, including a stop at the Miraikan science museum" },
+          "description": "Immerse yourself in a digital art museum showcasing cutting-edge technology and art."
+        },
         {
           "time": "18:00",
           "activity": "Dinner at Gonpachi Nishi-Azabu",
-          "description": "Enjoy traditional Japanese cuisine at the restaurant that inspired Kill Bill's famous fight scene" }
+          "description": "Enjoy traditional Japanese cuisine at the restaurant that inspired the movie Kill Bill."
+        }
       ]
     },